 How to buy cheap travel insurance

-One of the best ways to ensure you are buying the cheapest travel insurance policy is by shopping around to get the best deal.
-One of the easiest ways to do this is via a comparison site such as MoneySuperMarket* as you can quickly and easily compare multiple insurers at once to find the cheapest deal.
+One of the best ways to ensure you buy the cheapest travel insurance policy is by shopping around to get the best deal.
+One of the easiest ways to do this is via a comparison site such as MoneySuperMarket* or Compare the Market* as you can quickly and easily compare multiple insurers at once to find the cheapest deal.

 If you are going away as a family or in a group, buying a policy that covers each individual may work out cheaper than multiple individual single trip policies.
 One thing to consider, however, is that if someone on the policy has a pre-existing medical condition this may make the policy more expensive overall.